flenniken/statictea/docs/functions.md

 ignore it using a bare form..

 ~~~
-listLoop(a: list, container: any, listCallback: func, state: optional any) bool
+listLoop = func(a: list, container: any, listCallback: func, state: optional any) bool
 ~~~

 The callback gets passed the index to the item, its value, the